 Construction workers are at high risk of electrical shocks or electrocution while on the job.
 Exposed wires, downed or overhead power lines, unfinished electrical systems, improper wiring or use of extension cords, inadequate ground-fault protection, and defective tools commonly lead to electrocution accidents.

 6. Fires, Burns, and Explosions

 Construction accidents involving fire and explosions often sadly lead to devastating and often fatal injuries.
 Faulty or exposed wiring, combustible fuel, improper use of explosives, and compromised gas lines are common causes of on-site fires and explosions.
-These accidents are made even worse when the proper protective equipment and fire extinguishers are not provided.
+These accidents are even worse when the proper protective equipment and fire extinguishers are not provided.

 7. Trench or Ground Collapses

 Also known as “cave-ins,” trench collapses pose a great risk to the lives of many construction workers, especially those working on underground utilities and site-work construction.
 When trenches aren’t constructed properly or adequately supported, the trench walls can collapse, burying or crushing workers as a result.